-\Correspondence to: marianopeck@gmail.com
+[†]E-mail: marianopeck@gmail.com

 Approaches and tools to export object graphs must scale to large object graphs as well as be efficient.
 However, most of the existing solutions do not solve this last issue properly.
 This is usually because there is a trade-off between speed and other quality attributes such as readability/independence from the encoding.
-For example, exporting to XML [25] or JSON [12] is more readable than exporting to a binary format since it can opened it and edited with any text editor.
-However, a good binary format is faster than a text based serializer when reading and writing.
-Some serializers like pickle [20] in Python or Google Protocol Buffers [21] let the user choose between text and binary representation.
+For example, exporting to XML [9] or JSON [10] is more readable than exporting to a binary format because it can be opened and edited with any text editor.
+However, a good binary format is faster than a text-based serializer when reading and writing.
+Some serializers such as pickle [11] in Python or Google Protocol Buffers [12] let the user choose between text and binary representation.
 From our point of view, the following five main points shape the space of serializers for class-based object-oriented programming languages.
 We think all of them are important, yet not necessary in all scenarios.
-For example, one user can consider that speed is a critical requirement while portability not.
-Another user can require portability but not an outstanding performance.
+For example, one user can consider that speed is a critical requirement whereas portability is not.
+Another user can require portability, but not an outstanding performance.

-- 1. Serializer speed is an important aspect since it enables more extreme scenarios such as saving objects to disk and loading them only on demand at the exact moment of their execution [13, 5]. - 2.
+- 1. Serializer speed is an important aspect because it enables more extreme scenarios such as saving objects to disk and loading them only on demand at the exact moment of their execution [2,3]. - 2.
 Serializer portability and customization.
-Since many approaches are often too slow, Breg and Polychronopoulos advocate that object serialization should be done at the virtual machine level [7].
-However, this implies non portability of the virtual machine and difficult maintenance.
-In addition, moving behavior to the VM level usually means that the serializer is not easy to customize or extend. - 3.
+Because many approaches are often too slow, Breg and Polychronopoulos advocate that object serialization should be done at the virtual machine level [13].
+However, this implies non-portability of the virtual machine and difficult maintenance.
+In addition, moving behavior to the virtual machine (VM) level usually means that the serializer is not easy to customize or extend. - 3.
 Another usual problem are class changes.
 For example, the class of a saved object can be changed after the object is saved.
 At writing time, the serializer should store all the necessary information related to class shape to deal with these changes.
 At loading time, objects must be updated in case it is required.
 Many object serializers are limited regarding this aspect.
-For example, the Java Serializer [11] does not support the modification of an object's hierarchy nor the removing of the implementation of the Serializable interface. - 4.
+For example, the Java Serializer [14] does not support the modification of an object's hierarchy nor the removing of the implementation of the Serializable interface. - 4.
 Storing and loading policies.
-Ungar [28] claims that the most important and complicated problem is not to detect the subgraph to export, but to detect the implicit information of the subgraph that is necessary to correctly load back the exported subgraph in another system.
-Examples of such information are (1) whether to export an actual value or a counterfactual initial value or (2) whether to create a new object in the new system or to refer to an existing one.
+Ungar [15] claims that the most important and complicated problem is not to detect the subgraph to export, but to detect the implicit information of the subgraph that is necessary to correctly load back the exported subgraph in another system.
+Examples of such information are as follows: (1) whether to export an actual value or a counterfactual initial value; or (2) whether to create a new object in the new system or to refer to an existing one.
 In addition, it may be necessary that certain objects run some specific code once they are loaded in a new system. - 5.
 Completeness.
 Serializers are often limited to certain kind of objects they save.
-For example, most of the Smalltalk serializers do not support serialization of objects like BlockClosure, MethodContext, CompiledMethod, etc. Now, in dynamic programming languages e.g., Smalltalk, methods and classes are first class objects, i.e., user's code is represented by objects.
+For example, most of the Smalltalk serializers do not support serialization of objects such as BlockClosure, MethodContext, CompiledMethod, and others.
+Now, in dynamic programming languages, for example, Smalltalk, methods and classes are first class objects, that is, user's code is represented by objects.
 Similarly, the execution stack and closures are objects.
 The natural question is if we can use serializers as a code management system underlying mechanism.
-VisualWorks Smalltalk introduced a pickle format to save and load code called Parcels [17].
+VisualWorks Smalltalk introduced a pickle format to save and load code called Parcels [8].
 However, such infrastructure is more suitable for managing code than a general purpose object graph serializer.